reflectiveoperation/toyota/README.md

 This project contains a containerised Kafka broker and a Spring Boot app that produces and consumes messages from the broker.
 In turn, the broker consumes messages from Kafka Connect which is configured to read data from a CSV file by using the FilePulse connector.
-The Kafka Streams application uses a Topology which is configured to established movie ratings by calculating the average rating for each movie.
-The average rating is then published to the `average-ratings` topic from the Streams state store.
+The Kafka Streams application uses a Topology which is configured to established movie average number of votes by calculating the votes for each movie.
+The average rating is then published to the `average-votes` topic from the Streams state store.

 ## How to run